kos-lang/kos/doc/modules.md

     exception([value])

-Exception object constructor.
+Exception object class.

 All caught exception objects have `exception.prototype` as their prototype.
-This constructor gives access to that prototype.
+This class gives access to that prototype.

-Calling this constructor function throws an exception, it does not return an exception object.
+Calling this class throws an exception, it does not return an exception object.
 The thrown exception's `value` property can be set to the optional `value` argument.
-In other words, calling this constructor function is equivalent to throwing `value`.
+In other words, calling this class is equivalent to throwing `value`.

 If `value` is not specified, `void` is thrown.